Every defense has tendencies, whether the coach knows it or not. The question is whether you're tracking them.

-Most flag football coaches scout by "feel."
+Most flag football coaches scout by feel.
 They watch film and get a general sense of what the opponent likes to do.
-But analytics tells us that systematic tracking beats gut instinct.
-When you know a defense shows 2 safeties on 80% of plays, you're not guessing anymore - you're hunting.
+The problem is that "feel" averages out the patterns that matter.
+Once you know a defense shows 2 safeties on 80% of plays, you stop guessing and start hunting.

 What to Track (and Why)